cnayan/SiebelCTIConnector/README.md

 in 32-bit release mode.
 I have found that Siebel application that loads the DLL in memory, is actually 32 bit.
 So, it won't be useful to build 64 bit DLL.

+Note that I have used C++11, hence you must enable the support for C++11 code compilation via project options.
+At the time of writing this code, it is in experimental stage, but worked fine.

 **What is DEF file?**

 S_CTI.DEF is a Siebel exported definition file, that contains a sample